arunprsh/mlops-for-low-code-sagemaker/README.md

 ![workflow](./img/workflow-creation.png "Low-code ML Workflow")

 This repository also encapsulates the source code for SageMaker Projects that map to the CodeCommit repositories created by Projects for modelbuild and modeldeply.
+The CI/CD setup as shown at a high level in the figure below.

 ![workflow](./img/enabling-ci-cd.png "CI/CD for Low-code ML Workflow")